thejhoffman/project-gamma/journal/James.md

 Theresa and I started working on the People endpoint and implemented the full CRUD functionally for that endpoint.
 Jonathan and Andrew started working the Events endpoint.

 I also finished the work on the People endpoint to protect it, allowing only authenticated users the ability to access the endpoints.
 I also made it so that that endpoints only return data associated with that user.
 The users ability to update and delete is  also restricted to data linked specifically to them.

+### 11/22/2022
+I updated the people endpoint to include more details when the endpoints return data.
+It now shows the the values of the objects linked to them instead of just the associated id.